 Those qualities are on display at gastropub Isa at the new Four Seasons Hotel Madrid.
 As bar manager, Larrouture oversees a team of nearly 30, serving inventive cocktails with a minimalist approach – exploring only a few flavours at a time and playing with their origin, intensity and textures.

 “Guests are looking for authenticity, and they want to taste the personal signature of the mixologist,” she says.
-“When we can share that through developing a new cocktail that’s truly unique and authentic, an intimate connection is made.”
+“When we can share that through developing a new cocktail that’s truly unique, an intimate connection is made.”

 Growing up in a small Southern Thailand province, Sumalee Khunpet worked in her family’s bakery business, learning to make her mother’s ka-nom-kai (Thai egg cake) recipes by heart.
 “I loved seeing the joy on people’s faces when they’d take a bite,” she says.
 “I knew that this was what I wanted to do.”